muhammadjehanzaib/VotingSmartContract/README.md

 ```

 ### Deploy the Contract
-Create a script `Deploy.s.sol` file in the `script` folder and add:
+Create a script `DeployVoting.s.sol` file in the `script` folder and add:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.19;